wisdom1972/ram_pll_test/README.md

 ## Update

  -Jan-31-2020,  migrate from 2018.2 to 2019.2 Efinity by Ben Chen

+## Acknowledge

 The code is from Ben Chen

 Project upload by Wisdom Zhang

+Anything question: email: 909614802 at qq dot com